-Unpublished high quality final data generated during this project will be saved for re-use during our future following projects.
-Some data will be made available for use by researchers for future collaborations if our lab doesn't use them.
+We will save unpublished high-quality final data generated during this project for re-use in our future projects.
+We will make some data available for use by researchers in future collaborations if our lab no longer uses it.
 Bad quality data will be permanently discarded at the end of the project.